enzo-dante/tech_prep/README.md

     [-15] && [7]     [7, 20] pivotIndex = 20 [20, 35]       [-22] && [1]        [1, 7] pivotIndex = 7 [7, 55]

                     [7] && [20] && [35]                                     [1] && [7] && [55]

-STEPS:

-    STEP 1: identify pivotIndex for 2-or-more element arrays pivotIndex is the correct position in the sorted array

-    STEP 2: use recursion to subsequently partition the left & right partitioned arrays into more sub-arrays using the pivotIndex
-        BREAK CASE for recursive calls: handle 1 element arrays

-        using the first element respective index in the array as the pivotIndex

-        for left partition, search/traverse from left to right for right partition, search/traverse from right to left stop traversal when i and j cross each other to maintain partitions

-        FOUND 1st element less than pivot during traversal of LEFT partition: so move elements at index j to index i (move to LEFT of pivotIndex)
-        FOUND 1st element greater than pivot during traversal of RIGHT partition: so move elements at index i to index j (move to RIGHT of pivotIndex)

-        after correct index for pivotIndex element has been FOUND after each traversal, re-assign pivotIndex for subsequent sub-arrays/partitions
 ```

 PHASE 2: merging